pirkus/nvo_servers/README.md

 This example starts a mongodb in a container (docker is required).
 It contains a POST handler that saves body into DB and a GET request that parses a path argument and loads data from the DB.

-More examples for more  are available in the `./examples` directory
+More examples for more OSes are available in the `./examples` directory

 ### Cargo.toml
 ```toml